·StorageOwnerAdvisor Team

 • Clear facility hours and access information

-3. Local SEO and Your Google Business Profile Are Critical Drivers
+3. Local SEO and Your Google Business Profile Are Critical

 2.7× more likely to be considered reputable.
 That's the lift businesses get from having a complete Google Business Profile, according to Google's own data.

-• Only 35% of small and medium businesses currently have a Google Business Profile set up at all.
+• Only 35% of small and medium businesses have a Google Business Profile set up at all.
 (SMB Marketing Report, 2025)

-4. Online Reviews Are Part of Your Web Presence — Treat Them That Way
+4. Online Reviews Are Part of Your Web Presence.
+Treat Them That Way.

 • 87% of consumers read online reviews before making a purchase decision.
 (SOCi, 2024)